TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

     <dd>Fraction of real prices within the 90% prediction interval.</dd>

     <dt><strong>Tails :</strong></dt>
     <dd>Frequency of extreme values in simulated scenarios.
-Compares the percentage of negative and >200% mean values with actuals.</dd>
+Compares the percentage of negative, >200% and >300% mean values with actuals.</dd>

     <dt><strong>Mean CRPS :</strong></dt>
     <dd>Continuous Ranked Probability Score, which measures how close the forecast distribution is to reality.
 Lower is better.</dd>